 - To see a change to section 51(xvi) so that laws made using the heads of power within this clause must be framed such that they cannot be discriminatory or detrimental to all Australians.

-- The recognition of first peoples’ languages as Australia’s first languages, their customs and traditions; while also recognising the English language.
+- The recognition of first peoples’ languages as Australia’s first languages, their customs, traditions and connection to land; while also recognising the English language.